willblair0708/CardisAI/README.md

 ## Data Description

-The [PTB-XL ECG dataset](https://physionet.org/content/ptb-xl/1.0.1/) is a large dataset of 21837 clinical 12-lead ECGs from 18885 patients of 10 second length.
-The raw waveform data was annotated by up to two cardiologists, who assigned potentially multiple ECG statements to each record.
-In total 71 different ECG statements conform to the SCP-ECG standard and cover diagnostic, form, and rhythm statements.
-Combined with the extensive annotation, this turns the dataset into a rich resource for training and evaluating automatic ECG interpretation algorithms.
-The dataset is complemented by extensive metadata on demographics, infarction characteristics, likelihoods for diagnostic ECG statements, and annotated signal properties.
+The [PTB-XL ECG dataset](https://physionet.org/content/ptb-xl/1.0.1/) is a large collection of 21837 clinical 12-lead ECGs, each 10 seconds in length, from 18885 patients.
+The raw waveform data has been labeled by up to two cardiologists, who added multiple ECG statements per record.
+The dataset includes 71 different ECG statements that adhere to the SCP-ECG standard and include diagnostic, form, and rhythm statements.
+This extensive annotation makes the dataset useful for training and testing algorithms for automatic ECG interpretation.
+Additionally, the dataset is augmented by metadata on demographics, infarction characteristics, likelihoods for diagnostic ECG statements, and annotated signal properties.

 In general, the dataset is organized as follows: